During the course

 LAUNDRY

 Families generally take care of the laundry.
 Even so, it is advisable to agree in advance.
-Students staying in residential schools have this service included, although each school has its own system.
+Each residential school has its own system.
 It is not included in all residences, but there are usually washing machines at your disposal.
 In some cases they work with coins.

 PHONE